Life Insurance Lawyer Serving Colorado

 Boonswang Law has decades of experience with types of cases and can help you if the life insurance company denies your claim for this reason.

-- We will review the applicable policy and explain coverage and exclusions to you
+- Reviewing your policy and explaining coverage and exclusions to you

-- We will review denial letters and any other documentation you’ve received from the life insurance company
+- Reviewing denial letters and any other documentation you’ve received from the life insurance company

-- We will thoroughly investigate the allegations made by the life insurance company in an attempt to deny your claim
+- Investigating the allegations made by the life insurance company in an attempt to deny your claim

-- We will handle all negotiations with the life insurance company’s team of lawyers
+- Handling all negotiations with the life insurance company’s team of lawyers

-- We will vigorously litigate your claim in court if the life insurance company won’t pay
+- Vigorously litigating your claim in court if the life insurance company won’t pay

 Only the policyholder can legally change the beneficiary on a life insurance policy.
 In some instances, a person who has power of attorney over the policyholder may make changes to the policy.